min2ha/ukwa-site/content/target/37474/index.en.md

   "subject": "EU Referendum"
 }

-# Times Higher Education: Universities’ lobbying of the new Conservative government will focus on funding and continuing EU membership

 Tuition fees are likely to rise above £9,000 to accompany spending cuts under the new Conservative government, senior figures in the sector have suggested, as universities also prepare a “powerful” public campaign to stay in the European Union.